Date Visited: June 13, 2022

 TRIP SUMMARY

-I was in desperate needed a boost to my morale after being forced to turn back on Mt.
-Rainier (Washington’s high point) thanks to bad weather in early June.
+I was in desperate need of a morale boost after being forced to turn back on my climb of Mt.
+Rainier (Washington’s high point) due to bad weather in early June.
 Watching my chance to summit my 45th state high point slip through my fingers wasn’t fun.
-But, I had a plan B.
+But I had a plan B.

 Right on the heels of my Mt.
 Rainier bid, I was heading out to the East Coast to begin a 335-mile cycling adventure from Washington, D.C. to Pittsburgh, PA.
 So it was time for an easy win.
 I might not get to summit Washington’s high point this year, but I could surely get to the top of the other Washington (as in Washington, D.C., right?)

-And so, the day before my cycling trip began, I took a quick side trip out to the northwestern side of town for the sole purpose of ticking another high point off my list – even if it’s not a state high point quite yet.
+And so, the day before my cycling trip on the C&O Towpath and Great Allegheny Passage began, I took a quick side trip out to the northwestern side of town for the sole purpose of ticking another high point off my list.
+It may not be a state high point (yet), but I wanted something in the “win” column.

 Getting myself to Fort Reno was easy enough.
-The Metro comes within a few blocks of high point.
-All I had to do was swipe my Metro card and take the red line toward Tenleytown, a historically black neighborhood that flourished after the Civil War with an interesting history all it’s own.
+The Metro comes within a few blocks of Washington, D.C.’s high point.
+All I had to do was swipe my Metro card and take the red line toward Tenleytown, a historically Black neighborhood that flourished after the Civil War with a unique history all its own.

-As I entered the park from the south, I spotted a historical marker mounted in concrete beside the main paved path.
-But what really drew my attention was the two towers I could see in the distance beyond a large green berm.
-One was the red brick tower, and to the its right sat a picturesque 60-foot pumping station built in 1929 to resemble a turret of a French Norman castle — and the roof’s weather vane is a whimsical silhouette of little Dutch water boy.
+As I entered the park from the south, I noticed two towers in the distance beyond a large green berm.
+One was the red-brick tower, and to its right sat a picturesque 60-foot pumping station built to resemble the turret of a French Norman castle.

-Despite their height and appeal, neither of these towers was part of the historic Fort Reno though.
-The U.S. Government disassembled the majority of the fort immediately after the Civil War so the land could be returned to the Dyer family who used it as a farm and orchard.
-The Dyers later subdivided the acreage for row homes, creating a vibrant racially-mixed community.
+Despite their height and appeal, neither of these towers was part of the historic Fort Reno, though.
+The U.S. Government disassembled most of the military fort immediately after the Civil War so the land could be returned to the Dyer family, who used it as a farm and orchard.
+The Dyers later subdivided their acreage for row homes, creating a vibrant racially mixed community.

-The U.S. Army Corps of Engineers later acquired the land in 1896.
-The red cylindrical water tower was built in 1903, along with a Bavarian-style home for the supervisor of the Reno water plant.
+In 1896, the U.S. Army Corps of Engineers reacquired the land for the federal government.
+The tall red brick water tower was built in 1903, along with a Bavarian-style home for the supervisor of the Reno water plant.

-The second, more ornate tower didn’t come along until 1928, when the Government razed the historic row homes to build a 5.5-million gallon underwater reservoir.
-And the top of this second tower castle-themed tower also has a unique weather vane atop it, which looks like a silhouette of a little Dutch boy carrying a pail of water.
+The second, more ornate brick tower didn’t come along until 1928, when the Government razed the historic row homes to build a 5.5-million-gallon underwater reservoir.
+The top of this second castle-themed tower also features a unique weather vane that looks like a silhouette of a little Dutch boy carrying a pail of water.

-As I walked toward the two towers, assuming they lay near the highest point in D.C., I stopped to read a National Park Service sign that shared some of the history of Fort Reno.
-Down near the bottom of the sign was a photo of a geodetic marker with the following words:
+I began walking toward the two towers, assuming they must lie near the highest point in D.C., but I felt compelled to stop first and read a National Park Service sign that shared some of the history of Fort Reno.
+Down near the bottom of the NPS sign was a photo of a geodetic marker with the following words:

 The benchmark was placed by the Washington, D.C.
 Surveyors Association after surveying and establishing the highest natural ground of the District in 2007.
 The wayside and benchmark for the highpoint were made possible by the donations of the Highpointers Foundation in cooperation with the Highpointers Club.